At least one killed and 13 injured at Kroger as gunman dies of self-inflicted wound

 “This is the most horrific event to happen in Collierville history,” chief Dale told reporters.

-At least four of the injured victims are in a critical condition.
+“I was walking back towards the floor department and I heard a gunshot,” Glenda McDonald, a Kroger employee, told the network, appearing visibly shaken.
+“It sounded like it was coming from the deli.
+I ran out the front door, and they had already shot the front door.”

+“Several people did get shot, some customers and employees, too,” she added.

 Police believe they have identified the shooter’s car, but are waiting for machinery to safely inspect it.
 The FBI also confirmed it has agents on the scene.

-Police also rescued a Kroger worker from the roof of the building.
+Police also rescued a Kroger worker from the roof of the building, while others were found hiding in freezers and offices scattered throughout the facility.
 Chief Lane said the shooter had not used a high-powered rifle but declined to give more information about a reported altercation before the shooting.
+Local media, citing unnamed law enforcement sources, have said a high-powered rifle was in fact used in the shooting, which reportedly began near the deli aisle.

 He said: “It’s horrific, we hate that it happened.
 But this is one of the most resilient communities in America and one of the best police departments.”